 Legal proceedings may be instituted if payment is not made within 28 days.
 However, Council may accept late payment subject to additional administrative and legal costs being included with the expiation fee.

-To appeal against any infringement notice issued by the General Inspectorate a letter must be written to Council or an appeal form can be completed at the City of Mitcham Civic Centre, 131 Belair Road, Torrens Park between 9am and 5pm or downloaded - Expiation Appeal Notice (64 kb), completed and posted to the City of Mitcham, PO Box 21, Mitcham Shopping Centre, TORRENS PARK SA 5062.
+To appeal against any infringement notice issued by the authorised officer, a letter must be written to Council or an appeal form can be completed at the City of Mitcham Civic Centre, 131 Belair Road, Torrens Park between 9am and 5pm or downloaded - Expiation Appeal Notice (64 kb), completed and posted to the City of Mitcham, PO Box 21, Mitcham Shopping Centre, TORRENS PARK SA 5062.

 For further information regarding parking control, including concerns regarding parking fines, contact Council on 8372 8888 or email.